 Job and skills training student expenses (honorarium for their participation in paid industry events, etc.)

-If you are interested in participating in Experience Ventures please request to be contacted now.
+If you are interested in participating in Experience Ventures please please contact us.

 Thanks for your interest!
 We look forward to connecting soon.